 In 2015, Jeff should have taken a vacation, but decided to immediately start another business.
 Jeff had begun eating like one of those really annoying friends who embarrasses you at dinner because they ask the server (who couldn’t care less) questions about the food like the name, diet, and personality traits of the chicken they’re considering ordering.
 Finally realizing he was being annoying, Jeff started his own food company so that he could eat without judgment and talk to customers who also want to know weird things about their food.

-In 2017 in San Francisco, things like that were becoming less weird, so that food company became a restaurant called Kitava, serving weird-but-becoming-normal things like cauliflower rice, kombucha, and bone broth and using words like “pasture-raised,” “organic,” and “biodynamic”.
-He didn’t hire enough people to run this restaurant and was obsessed with gross margin, so he ended up spending a lot of time in the kitchen chopping onions and learning about basic culinary things that his chef couldn’t believe he didn’t know.
+In 2017 in San Francisco, things like that were becoming less weird, so that food company became a restaurant called Kitava, serving weird-but-becoming-normal things like cauliflower rice, zucchini noodles, and kombucha and using words like “regenerative,” “organic,” and “biodynamic”.
+He didn’t hire enough people to run this restaurant and was obsessed with gross margins, so he ended up spending a lot of time in the kitchen chopping onions and learning about basic culinary things that his chef couldn’t believe he didn’t know.

 When his chef requested he stop “helping” in the kitchen, the restaurant became much more successful and Jeff returned to life in front of a computer screen, where he built trish.io to help him come up with things to say at cocktail parties, like, “Did you know that kiwis are the most nutritious fruit, and that a cup of coffee has more antioxidants than three cups of grapes?”
-He also began helping his friend’s burgeoning company, and when that friend asked him to be the Chief Operating Officer of Perfect Keto, Jeff thought that sounded like a title with lots of responsibilities that he wasn’t so sure about, but Jeff hates sugar, refined grains and vegetable oils and so did Perfect Keto so it worked out fine.
+He also began helping his friends' burgeoning company, and when those friends asked him to be the Chief Operating Officer of Perfect Keto, Jeff thought that sounded like a title with lots of responsibilities that he wasn’t so sure about, but Jeff hates vegetable oils and thinks people should eat less refined sugar and so did Perfect Keto so it worked out fine.

 Jeff has realized that he gets very frustrated when there are very important problems that aren’t being addressed or solved in the way that he thinks they should be.
 He usually underestimates the gravity and complexity of the problem, but decides to charge forward anyway and try to solve the problem himself with the naive optimism that he can save the world.